NOTE:

 Course Registration

-Monday, April 22 - Friday, May 3: Priority Registration for dual enrolled students with at least 42 credit hours, calculated from both earned or in-progress, and BPS students in the Early College program.
+Monday, April 20: Priority Registration for dual enrolled students with at least 42+ earned credit hours completed and/or in progress or BPS students continuing in the Early College Program.

-Thursday, June 20: LAST day for Fall Term Dual Enrollment Self-Registration for all students.
+Thursday, June 11: LAST day for Fall Term Dual Enrollment Self-Registration for all students by 4:00 pm.

-Monday, July 8 - Thursday, July 25: Add/Drop Window - For approved changes to existing fall schedules.
+Monday, July 13 - Thursday, July 23: Add/Drop Window - For approved changes to existing schedules.

-Monday, October 21 - Sunday, November 3: Priority Registration for dual enrolled students with at least 42 credit hours, calculated from both earned or in-progress, and BPS students in the Early College program.
+Monday, October 19: Priority Registration for dual enrolled students with at least 42+ earned credit hours completed and/or in progress or BPS students continuing in the Early College Program.

-Monday, November 4 - Friday, November 22: Regular Registration - This is the time period for other dual enrolled students who do not meet the priority criteria.
+Monday, November 2 - Thursday, November 19 at 4:00 PM: Regular Registration - This is the time period for other dual enrolled students who do not meet the priority criteria.

-Friday, November 22: LAST day for Spring Term Dual Enrollment Self-Registration for all students.
+Thursday, November 19 at 4:00 PM: LAST day for Spring Term Dual Enrollment Self-Registration for all students by 4:00 pm.

 Course Plans: What are they and what role do they play?